Antonio Pujía: Love Series: 1968–2018

-In the sculpture "Man - Woman" (1996), the artist Antonio Pujía has incorporated some Cubist winks in the arrangement of splitting.
-By mixing these elements, it has continued with the Cubist ideology "show what you know, not just what you see."
-Hips backwards and heads rotated are the most notorious elements that refer to this artistic ism.
-In the sculpture "Man - Woman" has been played by the union of two figures, a supposedly female and the other male, which is only recognizable as such by the exhibition of his member.
-By unifying these two entities into one volumetric construction, the artist wanted to represent a partner concept political present in most of his art exhibitions: gender equality.
+In the sculpture "Man - Woman" (1996), the artist Antonio Pujía incorporated some Cubist elements in the arrangement of splitting.
+By mixing these elements, it continued with the Cubist ideology to "show what you know, not just what you see."
+In the sculpture "Man - Woman" two figures are represented – a female and a male, which is only recognizable as such by the exhibition of his phallus.
+By unifying these two entities into one construction, Pujía wanted to represent concept present in most of his art exhibitions: gender equality.

 Designed medals: 1971–2010

 Beginning in 1971, Antonio Pujía created several artistic medals to commemorate private and national events, and reward renowned people.
 Medals created by Pujía include: